silicium14/peertube_index/README.md

     - HTTPS
 - Log incoming requests
 - Monitoring
-- HTTP API: pagination: add number of pages to response, search use case pagination
+- Rate limiting
 - Error and not found pages
 - Add an end to end test
 - Scan multiple instances concurrently
-- Search frontend
+- HTTP API: pagination: add number of pages to response, search use case pagination
 - Status frontend
 - Isolate and handle failures of the steps in scan function
 - Use document type from Elasticsearch library?